ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ### **Study**

 All data deposited at GHGA is subject to a specific study, under which relevant data has been aggregated.
 A *Study* is an experimental investigation of a particular phenomenon and involves a detailed examination and analysis of a subject to learn more about the phenomenon being studied.
 A detailed description of a study can guide data requesters to identify the most relevant datasets for their own research.
-The *Study* entity is linked to *Dataset*.
+The *Study* entity is linked to *Dataset* and optionally to *Publication*.

 #### **Study metadata properties**